chc8/haiku/README.md

 # haiku
 Collection of haiku poetry

-A haiku consists of three lines with a total of 17 syllables.
+A haiku consists of three lines with a total of seventeen syllables.
 - 5 syllables in the first line
 - 7 syllables in the second line
 - 5 syllables in the third line.